WHY VISIT BAHRAIN

 Deserted by a desert climate with prevailing winds from the northwest, this country has only two seasons: a summer which roughly ranges from May to October, with temperatures sometimes exceeding 40 ° C during the day and wet days, as well as sand storms, and a winter from November to April, where the averages are between 20 and 25 ° C.

 It rains rarely (about 10 days of rain per year), and generally, this precipitation takes place between December and March, with one or two days of rain per month.

 It is therefore advisable to visit Bahrain between November and March, where you can enjoy warm days and soft evenings.

-Following a list of typical festival and celebrations of Bahrain.
+Following a list of typical festivals and celebrations of Bahrain.

 - Ashura: Known as the Shiite day of mourning, Shi’a Muslims participate in the day of mourning in commemoration of the martyrdom of Husayn ibn Ali on Ashura.
 It is widely thought to be the day when Noah’s Ark came to a standstill and to correspond to the date the Ka’ba was built in Mecca and the prophet Abraham was born.

 - Milad al-Nabi: Milad al-Nabi is celebrated on the birthday of Muhammad.
 The Sunni and Shi’a Muslims celebrate the festival on different days, which is normally a few days apart.
 The festivities on this day include processions, feasts, decorations, and storytelling.

 - Independence Day: 27th June is celebrated as the Independence Day in Bahrain.
 Fireworks, opera and festivities are part of the celebration.